ThePrimeagen/fem-algos/lessons/06-list-datastructure/A-list-datastructure.md

 <br/>
 <br/>

-### Lets implement
+### We wont implement unless we have lots of time
-(time check :: this is a doozy to implement, singly linked for time crunch) First the API so we can all be on the same page.
+But here is the api

 ```typescript
 interface LinkedList<T> {